North Korea sentences Canadian pastor to hard labor for life

 Last year, Pyongyang released three detained Americans, including Bae and another man who had left a copy of the Bible at a club.
 It freed a South Korean national with a U.S. green card in October this year after holding him for six months.

-Additional reporting by James Pearson in Seoul, Amran Abocar and Andrea Hopkins in Toronto and; David Ljunggren and Leah Schnurr in Ottawa; Writing by Tony Munroe; Editing by James Dalgleish and Cynthia Osterman
+Additional reporting by James Pearson in SEOUL and Amran Abocar in TORONTO; Writing by Tony Munroe; Editing by Raju Gopalakrishnan, Paul Tait and Ryan Woo